-The role of the Governing Body is to support the school, by ensuring that it is effectively managed and has close links with the community that it serves.
+The role of the Governing Body is to support the school by ensuring that it is effectively managed and has close links with the community that it serves.

-Foundation governors are appointed by the external bodies who have an interest in the school.
-So we have two appointed by the LDBS (London Diocesan Board for Schools), two by the Deanery Synod (an advisory body of the local Church of England), one congregant from each of our three feeder churches (Christchurch, St Thomas and St Augustine), and the final post is filled by the vicar of Christchurch, currently Andy Chrich.
-In addition to those eight, the Executive Headteacher is a governor, there is an elected staff governor, a governor designated by Islington Borough Council, one co-opted governor and two parent governors.
+There are 14 governors, made up of eight Foundation Governors and six others.
+Foundation Governors are appointed by the external bodies who have an interest in the school.
+We have two appointed by the LDBS (London Diocesan Board for Schools), two by the Deanery Synod (an advisory body of the local Church of England), one congregant from each of our three feeder churches (Christ Church, St Thomas and St Augustine), and the final post is filled by the vicar of Christ Church.
+In addition, the Headteacher is a governor, there is an elected staff governor, a governor designated by Islington Borough Council, one co-opted governor and two elected parent governors.

 What do school governors actually do?